almostEric/Frequency-Domain-Manual/README.md

 - In loving memory of Native Instrument's Spektral Delay.
 - Each frequency band can have its own initial volume level, delay time and feedback amount
+- Right click to adjust Windowing Function and Frame Size
 - Send and Return allow the Feedback to be further processed
 - 2 or more Delayed Reactions can be used as expanders.
 When the LINK is enabled, drawing a curve on the master DR copies it to the others.
 - the PIN0s keep values that are 0 at 0, even if being CV'd